 Remember that children actually like consistency, structure, routine and rules (despite their protests at times.)
 They show you care and help children feel secure.
 So while they may balk at first, loving, consistent, yet firm follow-through is essential.

 It may seem hard at first or that it will take a long time to see change.
 If you make a commitment to yourself and your child’s best interest, in time (less than you’d expect) you will see the change in you, then a change in your children.
 No one likes a “spoiled brat,” so you and your child will be glad you took the time and effort to help them become better people.

-For more tips and solutions to help you cope with demanding behavior during your children’s developmental stages and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 30-Days to Parenting Success Course.
+For more tips and solutions to help you cope with demanding behavior during your children’s developmental stages and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, get the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.
-The best part is the 30-Day Course is free!
+The best part is the ebook is free!
 So what are you waiting for?
 Sign up now!

 Jody Johnston Pawel, LSW, CFLE is the author of the award-winning book, The Parent’s Toolshop and president of Parent’s Toolshop Consulting, where she oversees an international network of Toolshop® trainers.
 She has 30 years’ experience as a top-rated speaker and parenting expert to the media worldwide, including serving as the Co-Producer and Parenting Expert for the Emmy-nominated Ident-a-Kid television series.
 She has interviewed many parenting experts on her Parents Tool Talk radio show and is a parenting expert columnist for Chic Mom magazine.
 She has produced almost 100 multimedia resources, which are available at her award-winning website, www.ParentsToolshop.com.